magento/architecture/design-documents/catalog-domain/products-prices.md

 # Definitions

 * Simple products should have a price.
-* Complex products does not have a price but they know about prices of included simple products.
+* Complex products do not have a price but they know about prices of included simple products.
 * All products have a range that represents borders of prices in which this product can be purchased.
-*

 ```json
 {